Zoranan/CPP_Grep/README.md

 ## Features

 This is a WIP.
 Many features are likely broken.
-Any know broken features will be noted below.
+Any known broken features will be noted below.

 - Char classes (negated as well)
 - Branches (|)